jcblsn/isutahfull/README.md

 # Differences from londonmapbot

 1. I added code to constrain points within a geographic area using a given shape file.
+2. Using RSelenium, I query Wikipedia using the random coordinates to find points of interest.
+The first is added to the body of the tweet.
+3. emo::ji() :)
-2. I am working on an image classification model to categorize satellite images as either have "evidence" or "no evidence" of human settlement.
+4. I am working on an image classification model to categorize satellite images as either have "evidence" or "no evidence" of human settlement.

 # Image credits